 There is no magic formula for learning to play any instrument fast.
 However, we can offer you these tips:

-- Self-awareness: it is important that in your practice sessions you always keep in mind to critically judge the way you use the rod, your body posture and how the sound you produce is heard.
+- Self-awareness: it's important that you always keep in mind to critically judge the way you use the rod while practicing, your body posture and how the sound you produce is heard.

-- Method of practice: if you do not have a methodology that gives direction to what you do, you will not be able to get the most out of it.
-To take advantage, be aware of scales, breathing, flourishes and techniques, songs, etc. This can take sessions of up to four hours.
-But it is best to start with one hour, then two and so on until you reach four hours.
+- Method of practice: if you do not have a methodology that gives direction to what you do, you will not be able to get the most out of practice.
+To do so, be aware of scales, breathing, flourishes and techniques, songs, etc. This can take sessions of up to four hours.
+But it's best to start with one hour, then two and so on until you reach four hours.